davemisbehave/disk-houdini/README.md

 # Disk-Houdini
 Disk-Houdini is a magician with a very particular trick: it makes your data vanish without a trace.

+**This is is a learning-by-doing exercise for me**, and the first shell script I wrote that has more than about 10 lines.
+I'm writing it primarily in order to learn zsh scripting.
+I am sure there are loads of much better and more robust tools out there, than what I'm doing here.

+**Look elsewhere, and to someone who knows what they're doing, if you want a reliable tool for wiping drives.**

 ## Seriously, though
 Disk-Houdini is a zsh script for macOS that aims to make using `diskutil secureErase`, to securely erase disks, more convenient.
-A log file is written for each secure erase operation, for accountability (or not, optionally).
+A log file is written for each secure erase operation (or not, optionally).

 ## Target OS
-This script is targeted at macOS with zsh, so macOS Cataline 10.15 or above should work.
+- This script is targeted at macOS with zsh, so macOS Cataline 10.15 or above *should* work.
-It was written and tested on macOS Tahoe 26.
+- It was written and tested on macOS Tahoe 26.
+- Currently not compatible with other UNIX or UNIX-like systems, as it relies on the macOS-exclusive `diskutil` command to do the secure erasing.

 ## Prerequisites
 ### Software